Programme description

 Programme structure

 Each year of the Bachelor Photography programme is divided into two semesters of 16 weeks.
 Each semester is divided into two blocks of 8 weeks.
-Courses usually last for one block or a full semester.
+Courses typically span over one block in Year 1, or a full semester in Years 2-4.

-Every semester ends with a collective assessment, where you organise all work from courses over the preceding semester in a personal and insightful presentation.
-During a collective assessment, you are expected to reflect on the preceding semester and articulate learning goals for next semester.
+Every semester ends with a Collective Assessment, where you present and reflect on all work from courses over the preceding semester while articulating learning goals for next semester.

 Exploration and visual development